thomasantony/thomasantony.github.io-src/content/projects/sicm-workbook/_index.md

 page_template = "page.html"
 title = "SICM Workbook"
 description = """
-*The Latex rendering in my converted Jupyter Notebooks still doesn't render in the most elegant manner and may sometimes require horizontal scrolling.*
+*The Latex formulas in my converted Jupyter Notebooks don't render in the most elegant manner and may sometimes require horizontal scrolling.*
 """
 sortby = "title"
 # Generate by running